|PTN1001||Introduction into Pharmacy Technology|

 This course provides the pharmacy technician student the opportunity to apply pharmaceutical knowledge and techniques learned in the classroom setting in a safe and competent manner under the direction of a pharmacist (160 hours).
-Students will be expected to gain experiences in either a hospital pharmacy or a community (retail) setting.
+Students will be expected to gain experiences in assisting the pharmacist in serving patients, maintaining medication, inventory control and participating in the administration and management of pharmacy practice at a community (retail) pharmacy setting.
 Students will gain exposure to on-the-job experience and training in the pharmacy setting and practical application of pharmacy skills and gaining experience in all aspects of drug preparation and distribution utilized by participating sites.
 Lab fee required.

 |PTN1947L||Pharmacy Technician Applications|

 This course is designed to provide students with practical, hands-on experience in the pharmacy lab.
 Designed for students to practice and acquire various skills learned in the pharmacy technician program under the direct supervision of the pharmacy instructor.
 Student skills will be checked off as they are mastered including, but not limited to, receiving, interpreting and filling of prescriptions/medication orders for the inpatient and outpatient practice setting, pharmaceutical calculations review and IV Admixture of large volume, IV Piggyback and syringe doses using the laminar flow hood, inventory control systems and patient information/profile systems.
 Skill competencies assigned by the instructor must be completed to pass the course.
 Lab fee required.